Commercial Property in Malta

-In operation exclusively on commercial property since 2012, we’ve dealt with a multitude of commercial property requests ranging from single workstation requirements in co-working spaces, to transactions involving entire business centres at full occupancy with multiple floors of office space rented out.
+In operation exclusively on the commercial property since 2012, we’ve dealt with a multitude of commercial property requests ranging from single workstation requirements in co-working spaces to transactions involving entire business centres at full occupancy with multiple floors of office space rented out.

 Our systematic approach involves hearing out the client’s requirements to qualify their exact criteria and match it to the commercial property options in our database.
-Following an evaluation of our client’s request and situation, we present the commercial properties that we feel are a closest match, and organise a live viewing as quickly as same-day, or next-day – depending on the client’s specific requirements and availability.
+Following an evaluation of our client’s request and situation, we present the commercial properties that we feel are the closest match and organise a live viewing as quickly as same-day, or next-day – depending on the client’s specific requirements and availability.

 We are often praised by our clients for our speed and efficiency during the commercial property selection process as it saves our clients valuable time and offers a streamlined process from property evaluation, to negotiation and agreement signing.

-With offices in particular, we also offer our clients a service that goes step further as we also provide support with offices finishing and furnishing.
-We achieve this by adhering to client’s specs and implementing their vision through our network of commercial property finishing suppliers who are more than happy to take on projects that fulfil our client’s demands.
+With offices, in particular, we also offer our clients a service that goes a step further as we also provide support with offices finishing and furnishing.
+We achieve this by adhering to the client’s specs and implementing their vision through our network of commercial property finishing suppliers who are more than happy to take on projects that fulfil our client’s demands.

 This section of commercial real estate in Malta falls under ‘Category C – Tourism and Leisure Activities’.
 This is further sub-divided in to a number of classes denoting the individual use of each one, namely:

-This Class denotes the use of a commercial property for tourism activities on a small to medium scale and comprises of properties that would be suitable to be used as Guesthouse, Palazzino’s, Boutique Tourism Accommodations, and Hostels.
-Apart from the permits and classification imposed by the Planning authority, operators who hold a Commercial Class 3a license will also fall under the Tourism Authority in Malta.
+This Class denotes the use of the commercial property for tourism activities on a small to medium scale and comprises of properties that would be suitable to be used as Guesthouse, Palazzino’s, Boutique Tourism Accommodations, and Hostels.
+Apart from the permits and classification imposed by the Planning Authority, operators who hold a Commercial Class 3a license will also fall under the Tourism Authority in Malta.

-By definition, in Malta, the term Guest house is specifically a commercial unit that is in a building or part of a building and having its own/independent entrance.
+By definition, in Malta, the term Guesthouse is specifically a commercial unit that is in a building or part of a building and has its own/independent entrance.
 The rooms of a guesthouse must have the appropriate furniture and furnishings; yet bathrooms and sanitary facilities

 only need to be provided at a ratio of at least one bath/shower for every 10 persons or one bath/shower per floor.

-Hostels in Malta are distinguished by the definition of any building in which accommodation, ancillary services and amenities of a basic standard are provided for the public by a common management, and are there-fore considered a grade lower than Guesthouses and/or Boutique Accommodations.
+Hostels in Malta are distinguished by the definition of any building in which accommodation, ancillary services and amenities of a basic standard are provided for the public by common management, and are therefore considered a grade lower than Guesthouses and/or Boutique Accommodations.